MuhammadNazhimMaulana/manajemen-puskesmas-laravel/README.md

 - PHP 7.4^

-First start with downloading all vendor dependencies using
+Starting with downloading all vendor dependencies using

 ```
 composer update